ukeSJTU/posts/课程笔记/Stanford/CS144/Lab-0-networking-warmup.md

 - It’s a good idea to read the whole document before diving in!
 - Over the course of this 8-part lab assignment, you’ll be building up your own implementation of a significant portion of the Internet—a router, a network interface, and the TCP protocol (which transforms unreliable datagrams into a reliable byte stream).
 Most weeks will build on work you have done previously, i.e., you are building up your own implementation gradually over the course of the quarter, and you’ll continue to use your work in future weeks.
 This makes it hard to "skip" a checkpoint.
 - If you don’t meet the CS144 prerequisites, please don’t take this class yet—our teaching staff’s resources are limited.
-And please use checkpoints 0 and 1 as a gauge: if you find yourself uncomfortable with the programming in the first two checkpoints, please consider taking CS144 in a later year after you’ve attained more comfort with this kind of programming (perhaps after taking CS 106L, embarking on a self-directed programming project, or otherwise building up your comfort and experience level).
+And please use checkpoints 0 and 1 as a gauge: if you find yourself uncomfortable with the programming in the first two checkpoints, please consider taking CS144 in a later year after you’ve attained more comfort with this kind of programming (perhaps after taking CS 106L, embarking on a self-directed programming project, or otherwise building up your comfort and experience level).
 - The lab documents aren’t "specifications"—meaning they’re not intended to be consumed in a one-way fashion.
 They’re written closer to the level of detail that a software engineer will get from a boss or client.
 We expect that you’ll benefit from attending the lab sessions and asking clarifying questions if you find something to be ambiguous and you think the answer matters.
 We’ll update the "lab FAQ" document on the course website in response to late questions that need clarification.

 ## 0 Collaboration Policy